seanbutler/Morris/README.md

 - [ ] procedure parsing and code generation

 ## Why?

+Games dont seem to be object orientated games are more thread orientated.
+Lets make a system with parallelism at the heart of it and see how that works out.

 ![gif anim of some sprites moving](./screenshots/anim.gif)
 ![gif anim of some sprites moving](./screenshots/anim2.gif)